The most recommended way to prevent a deficiency of these vitamins is through a varied diet and sun exposure, not

 Dead Sea sunbaths.
 (Especially beneficial for patients with chronic skin diseases.)

-- The Dead Sea area's climate is hot and dry; since very low, the harmful ultraviolet radiation is partially blocked in the atmosphere.
+- The Dead Sea area's climate is hot and dry; since the temperature is very low, harmful ultraviolet radiation is partially blocked in the atmosphere.

 - The Dead Sea is a unique place that charges the Qi energy faster than usual; I always feel much better afterward.

 The Dead Sea is a salt lake between Israel and Jordan, well known for its health benefits to chronic skin patients.

 - Many people with skin problems, including psoriasis, come worldwide to get cured in the Dead Sea sun and with the Dead Sea waters' unique minerals.